nikkorn/lotto-draw/README.md

 # lotto-draw

-A simple tool used to pick random elements from a mutable collection of weighted participants, much like a lottery or raffle draw, writen in Typescript.
+A simple tool used to pick random elements from a mutable collection of weighted participants, much like a lottery or raffle draw, written in Typescript.

 ## Install